inspire-group/patch-defense-leaderboard/README.md

 For now, this leaderboard focuses on the setting of

 1. Image classification task
+   - For Object Detection, see the [ObjectSeeker paper](https://arxiv.org/abs/2202.01811).
+   - For Semantic Segmentation, see [this paper](https://arxiv.org/abs/2209.05980).
 2. ImageNet dataset
 3. One 2% square patch anywhere on the image
-4. Robust prediction and attack detection (read this [explanation](https://github.com/xiangchong1/adv-patch-paper-list#robust-prediction-vs-attack-detection) for the difference between these two notions)
+4. Prediction Recovery vs. attack detection (read this [explanation](https://github.com/xiangchong1/adv-patch-paper-list#robust-prediction-vs-attack-detection) for the difference between these two notions)

 Stay tuned for future updates on different datasets and tasks :)